California milestone: 4 million acres burned in wildfires

 Numerous studies have linked bigger wildfires in America to climate change from the burning of coal, oil and gas.
 Scientists say climate change has made California much drier, meaning trees and other plants are more flammable.

 Cal Fire Deputy Chief Jonathan Cox said wildfires have scorched 3.9 million acres in California since Aug.
-15. That figure, which works out to over 6,000 square miles (15,500 square kilometers), is astonishing even in a state that has had its fair share of fires.
+15. That figure, which works out to more than 6,000 square miles (15,500 square kilometers), is astonishing even in a state that has had its fair share of fires.

 “It’s likely that over the next day or two we will crest the 4-million-acre mark.
 The biggest year before this year was 1.54 million,” Cal Fire Chief Thom Porter said.
 “We are dwarfing that previous record and we have a lot of season left to go.”

-Fire officials said the Glass Fire had first priority.
+Fire officials said the Glass Fire was their first priority.
 Since erupting last Sunday, the fire has destroyed nearly 600 buildings, including 220 homes and nearly the same number of commercial structures.

 Fire and public safety officials warned that more evacuations are possible.
-They asked the public to remain vigilant, stay out of evacuation zones and quit demanding that officers let them back into off-limits neighborhoods.
+They asked people to remain vigilant, stay out of evacuation zones and quit demanding that officers let them back into off-limits neighborhoods.

 About 150 miles (240 kilometers) to the north of wine country, the Zogg Fire, which also erupted during Sunday’s high winds and grew quickly, has killed four people.